raehik/strongweak/README.md

 strengthening may fail while weakening cannot.
 For safe conversion enumeration via typeclasses, consider Taylor Fausak's [witch](https://hackage.haskell.org/package/witch) library.

+### Not a generic `coerce`
+strongweak isn't intended for automatic `coerce`ing between pairs of types.
+For that, check out `gcoerce` at Lysxia's generic-data package.

 ### Not particularly speedy
 The emphasis is on safety, which may come at the detriment of performance: